Svet kompjutera

-Svet kompjutera (World of Computers) (Started October 1984) is a computer magazine published in Serbia.
-It has the highest circulation in the country (e.g. in period from January till February 2002 circulation was 43,000 copies).
+Svet kompjutera (World of Computers) is a computer magazine published in Serbia.
+It has a circulation of about 50,000 and is owned by the media company Politika AD.

 Svet kompjutera deals with subjects on home, PC computers, tablet computers, smartphones (mobile phones), and video game consoles as well as their use for work and entertainment.
-Its aim is to inform the readers about the latest events in Serbian and world computer scene and to present products that are interesting for its readers.
-Its editorial staff sees this as their main task to advise computer users on how to use their hardware and software in the best way.

-It is one of the editions of Politika AD, one of the biggest media companies in the Balkans.
 It is published monthly and can be purchased in all newsstands in Serbia.
-It can be also found in North Macedonia, Slovenia, Bosnia and Herzegovina, Croatia, Montenegro and many other European countries with a possibility to subscribe to it from anywhere in the world.
+It can be also found in North Macedonia, Slovenia, Bosnia and Herzegovina, Croatia, Montenegro and many other European countries.

-The magazine consists of 132 pages, commercial advertisements forming 35% to 40% of the magazine.
+The magazine consists of 148 pages, commercial advertisements forming nearly half of the magazine.
 It is printed in quality full colour offset technology.

-Four issues of this magazine were printed with different covers.
-The October issue of 2004 was printed with three different covers, the October issue of 2006 was printed with two different covers, and the December issue of 2011 and the October issue of 2014 were printed with four different covers.

-The editorial staff had been always consisting of young people - the average age being 26 years, while the average age of contributors is 20 years.
-Its readers are mainly young and middle-aged people, mostly from Serbia and some from ex-Yugoslav countries.
+The editorial staff generally consists of younger people - the average age being 26 years, while the average age of contributors is 20 years.

-Current (October 2011) Editor-In-Chief of Svet kompjutera is Nenad Vasovic.
-Current executive editors are Miodrag Kuzmanovic and Tihomir Stancevic.